jqnatividad/qsv/docs/whirlwind_tour.md

 ### A whirlwind tour

-Let's say you're playing with some of the data from the [Data Science Toolkit](https://github.com/petewarden/dstkdata), which contains several CSV files.
+Let's say you're playing with some data from the
+[Data Science Toolkit](https://github.com/petewarden/dstkdata), which contains several CSV files.
 Maybe you're interested in the population counts of each city in the world.
 So grab the 124MB, 2.7M row CSV file and start examining it: